Coconut Pumpkin Bundt Cake with Coconut Caramel

 Caramel

-- Place the sugar and water in a deep heavy-bottom saucepan over medium heat.
+- Place the sugar and water in a deep heavy-bottomed saucepan over medium heat.

-- As the sugar starts melting shake the pan just enough to mix and prevent burning.
+- As the sugar starts melting, shake the pan just enough to mix it and prevent burning.

-Tip – you want to avoid sugar crystals so keep the shaking to just when necessary. - When the sugar starts to caramelize – reduce heat and let it come slowly to a deep amber color.
+Pro tip – You want to avoid sugar crystals, so keep shaking just when necessary. - When the sugar starts caramelizing, reduce the heat and let it slowly become a deep amber color.

-Tip – reducing the heat will prevent the sugar from burning. - Add the coconut cream being very careful as the caramel will rise and be very steamy.
+Pro tip – Reducing the heat will prevent the sugar from burning. - Add the coconut cream very carefully, as the caramel will rise and become very steamy.
 Let the bubbles settle.

 - Then, add butter and stir slowly with a heatproof spatula.

-- Remove from heat and add the pumpkin spice and vanilla extract.
+- Remove from the heat and add the pumpkin spice and vanilla extract.

 - Let the caramel cool for a few hours until it is a thick pouring consistency.